Pastoral Care & Wellbeing

 Our Pastoral Care Program starts early with a comprehensive transition program for students commencing in Year 6.
 It is our aim to provide an educational environment where students feel safe, supported, and appropriately challenged.

-To partner with parents, the College regularly hosts guest speakers around a range of topics regarding health and wellbeing.
+To partner with parents, the college regularly hosts guest speakers around a range of topics regarding health and wellbeing.
 In addition, we provide parents with access to SchoolTV, a leading online parental resource.

-Richard Malone, Director of Middle School
+Richard Malone, Director of Pastoral Care and Wellbeing

 As staff, we continually challenge ourselves by asking what we can do to enhance the experience of our students.
 When it comes to pastoral care, it’s finding the right balance between reactive and proactive strategies that is truly enhancing our approach.